 During my six decades of life, the emphasis has been on feeding orphans and donating $10 monthly to sponsor a child.
 Is that truly the solution for the destitution?

 Six decades later, we still watch parents of poor children dig the soil with their clumsy hoes, hand planting seeds, counting on “God is good” (“Bon Dieu Bon”), and praying that God will send the rain for the harvest, while they are forced to cut down trees to make charcoal to survive, all the while exacerbating deforestation.

-Haitian born in 1941, I was raised in a Christian home and taught the faith by my father who was illiterate.
+Haitian born in 1941, I was raised in a Christian home and taught the faith by my father, a deacon, who was illiterate.
 My father, Arejuste, always said: “Children are the hope of Haiti and the church of tomorrow.”
 I believed what he said was true.
 As an eight-year old, I first heard a group of missionaries at my hometown church in Saint Marc say, “Haiti is the poorest nation in the Western hemisphere.
 The condition can and must change.”